ahu-services/ansible-collection-censhare/censhare/README.md

         censhare_sclient_svc_host: "censhare.example.com"
 ```

+## Testing

+Molecule suites were removed to reduce maintenance overhead; no automated integration tests are currently shipped with the collection.

 ## License

-This collection is licensed under the BSD License.
+This collection is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Author Information